Guide to X-Ray Inspection

 Non Ferrous (Brass or copper) materials have a specific gravity of around 8.8

 From a Metal Detector point of view Ferrous, Non Ferrous and Stainless Steel have become standard test materials because of the different response they develop in a Metal Detector.
 Conversely, detectability of materials in X-ray systems are proportional to the specific gravity increase relative to the product; as can be seen all three materials are very close in density.
 Since Stainless Steel is both the lowest density of the above three materials and the most abundant in factories, it is generally accepted that this is the one test piece worthwhile testing.
 However, it is always a responsibility for any producer using a CCP to ensure that likely contaminants have been identified via HACCP risk assessment, so this should be additionally considered when selecting the contaminants used to challenge the CCP.
 Additionally, any specific customer requirements or supermarket specifications should be considered.

 Note: Specific Gravity is defined as density normalised to water @ 1.0

-X-ray inspection systems can detect more contaminants than Metal Detection systems, however their are a few limitations including:
+X-ray inspection systems can detect more contaminants than Metal Detection systems, however there are a few limitations including:

 - Low-density plastics